How to shoot better firework photos with your smartphone

 Control the camera manually

 Your smartphone is probably great at automatically snapping photos in most situations, but night-time fireworks may not be one of them.
-To get the best results you need to be able to set both the shutter speed and ISO.
+To get the best results you need to be able to set both the shutter and ISO.

 The exact settings will vary depending on your situation, but some good values to start with are: